syncfusion-content/javascript-docs/js/PdfViewer/Supported-and-Unsupported-Elements.md

 ## Supported and Unsupported Elements

-Supported and un-supported elements of PDF viewer JS are listed in the below table.
+The supported and un-supported elements of the PDF viewer control are:

 <table>
 <tr>